OpenPonk/class-editor/repository/OpenPonk-ClassEditor.package/OPUmlClassController.class/README.md

-I am a controller for a class box
+I am a controller for a Class(ifier)